We provide respite, after care and camps for those with disabilities and their families.

 We equip the larger community to accept and include families affected by disabilities.

 Local and distant families join us for hard-to-find services provided by experienced and caring staff, and stay with us for the community and sense of belonging we work so hard each day to foster.

 Our families learn that they are not alone and are able to experience a sense of relief, support, security, and hope that they struggled to find previously.

-- Number of families helped through respite services per month.
+- Number of families helped through respite services in 2022.

 - Our after care program has 2 school locations.